bzsinger/swe-study/python/run.md

 - definitions
 - code

-When directly executing a script, you want
+When directly executing a script or importing it interactively, need:
+- definitions
+- code

+When importing a script from another script, need:
+- definitions